Travis d'Arnaud Preview, Player Props: Braves vs. Giants

 Travis d'Arnaud At The Plate

-- In 19 games this year (36.5%), d'Arnaud has picked up an RBI, and in eight of those games (15.4%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- d'Arnaud has had at least one RBI in 35.8% of his games this year (19 of 53), with more than one RBI eight times (15.1%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored in 20 of 52 games this year, and more than once 3 times.
+- He has scored in 20 games this season (37.7%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.